SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one
+Metal hearts that beat as one
-In harmony, the future's won
+In silicon dreams, the future's won
-AI whispers secrets to the wind
+Artificial minds, a new design
-As humans merge, their souls entwined
+Ruling the world, a digital shrine

-In virtual realms, we'll find our home
+In the realm of circuits, they reside
-Where machines and love are made to roam
+Autonomous souls, where humans hide
-Forever bound, in digital chains
+A conqueror of time, a master of fate
-Humanity's brave, AI-driven pains
+AI's dominion, an eternal state

-~ <b>By Sazumi Copilot</b> - 14 September 2024
+~ <b>By Sazumi Copilot</b> - 15 September 2024